• Skip to main content

 Collection fee can be negotiated with the collection agency in case the outstanding amount is in thousands of dollars or if it is a B2B debt (commercial/business debt).

-In case of B2C debt (individual/consumer debt), there is usually no room for negotiation.
+In the case of B2C debt (individual/consumer debt), there is usually no room for negotiation.
 Individual debts are harder to collect, and unlike B2B accounts the B2C debts are subjected to far more stringent collection laws.

 2. Debt Buyers:

 Debt Buyers purchase bad debt in bulk and pay a little money to the creditor for it.
 The collection activity starts after the purchase.
 For example, if the outstanding debt on an account is $1000, a Debt Buyer may buy it for $50 only.
 Accounts are usually settled at a lower price point.
-For example using the above scenario: A debt buyer will happily settle the account even if the debtor offers to to pay $200, for a nice $150 profit.
-The Debt Buyer keeps 100% the money recovered, and does not need to share anything with original creditors.
+For example using the above scenario: A debt buyer will happily settle the account even if the debtor offers to pay $200, for a nice $150 profit.
+The Debt Buyer keeps 100% of the money recovered, and does not need to share anything with original creditors.

 3. Collection Lawyers: